ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    1. Standardizing the names and semantics of rate-limit headers to ease their enforcement and adoption;

-   2. Improve resiliency of HTTP infrastructures providing clients with information useful to throttle their requests and prevent 4xx or 5xx responses;
+   2. Improve resiliency of HTTP infrastructure by providing clients with information useful to throttle their requests and prevent 4xx or 5xx responses;